Travel Tips and Drawbacks: Navigating Your Next Adventure

 Johannesburg, Grit, Gold, and Getting It

-Joburg doesn't ease you in.
-It grabs you by the collar.
 The city hums with creative energy, street art splashed across Maboneng's crumbling facades, coffee shops serving single-origin pour-overs beside vendors selling boerewors rolls out of converted tuk-tuks.
 The Apartheid Museum is essential and gutting, a masterclass in how a country confronts its own shadow.
 Don't skip it.

 By night, Joburg proves it's no longer the city tourists used to avoid.
 Neighbourhoods like Melville and Parkhurst spill onto pavements with live jazz, grilled meat, and conversations that stretch past midnight.
 I ate samp and beans at a shebeen (a neighbourhood tavern) where a grandmother named Thandi told me, unprompted, that the secret to good food is cooking it angry.
 I believed her immediately.